I am grateful for the opportunity to do what I love – helping individuals learn to read.

 Life brought me back to Houston in 2012 and I returned to the classroom as a special education teacher.
 In November 2019, I accepted the role of Director of Special Populations, KIPP Texas Public Schools, Houston.

-Currently, I am pursuing my EdD and an Adjunct Professor at the University of Houston.
+Currently, I am a Lecturer and Program Administrator for the M.Ed. in Special Populations at the University of Houston.

 - Educational Diagnostician (TX)